Skip to content

 No legal costs or valuation feesFull credit check and affordability assessment required

 Ask your broker to check your current lender’s product transfer rates first.
-If they’re competitive, the simplicity and lower risk of staying put may outweigh a slightly cheaper rate elsewhere.
+If they are competitive, the ease and lower risk of staying put can outweigh a slightly cheaper rate somewhere else.

 How to improve your chances of being accepted

-While you can’t erase your credit history overnight, there are steps you can take to strengthen your application before applying.
+You cannot wipe your credit history overnight, but there are things you can do to strengthen your application before you apply.

 1. 01